 The practice of investing the entire gift in the reserve also self-insures the income liability, which should protect the institution from being required to set aside other institutional assets either to create or to subsidize the reserve to meet state regulatory requirements.

 Announcing this practice can be one of the charity’s strongest marketing tools.
 The strength of the gift annuity reserve will add significantly to the credibility and financial integrity of the organization’s gift annuity program.
 When the donor knows that the entire gift is being invested to back lifetime annuity payments, the donor has much more confidence in making the gift and in making additional gifts in the future.

 - Have the donor sign the contract

 While a donor is not required to sign the gift annuity agreement, except in a few states, it is recommended that it be signed by the donor as well as an officer of the charity.
 If practical, meet the donor in person, review the contract with the donor and the donor’s advisor, if they are present, then have the donor sign.
 A national charity without a field force may have to do this by correspondence.
-In that case, offer to walk the donor through the agreement by telephone or include a detailed written explanation.
+In that case, offer to walk the donor (and the donor’s advisor, if possible) through the agreement by telephone and include a detailed written explanation.